Amy-Grumet/FileCompressor/README.md

 # File Compression Utility Using Huffman Coding
+A file compression tool that utilizes Huffman coding.
+Huffman coding is a lossless data compression algorithm that assigns shorter codes to frequently occuring characters and longer codes to less frequent ones, resulting in file size reduction.

 ## Features
   - Huffman Tree: Builds a huffman tree based on character frequencies